A small batch of 1,282 pilgrims on Tuesday left Jammu for the Kashmir Valley to perform the ongoing Amarnath Yatra, officials said.

-The pilgrims left the Bhagwati Nagar Yatri Niwas here in an escorted convoy of 19 vehicles and headed towards the Baltal and Pahalgam base camps, police said.
+The yatris left Bhagwati Nagar Yatri Niwas in an escorted convoy of 44 vehicles.

-This year’s 60-day long Amarnath Yatra will end on August 26 coinciding with the Shravan Purnima festival.
+The yatra is scheduled to end on August 26 coinciding with Shravan Purnima festival.

 An organisation of service providers for the Amarnath Yatra pilgrims has proposed that the yatra should be limited to 30 days in future.
 The organisation arranges free food and shelter for the pilgrims.